ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 - Point out the guy who as you walked into Best Buy talked aloud about 55", whcih is a TV size.
 Recall how you played JJ Cale's Magnolia recentlyish, and thinking they were hinting at either something that was going to be on the TV's in Best Buy's famed "Magnolia" section, OR, that they were trying to hint you're being watched at through one or both of your own 55" TV's, something you had assumed had to be at least setup on your Bedroom TV (hey you pervs) since March given the events that occured in May/June/July and the previous week -- either way you purpsoefully avoided the bait and didn't go into that section
 - Definitely talk about seeing the blu ray security cases in a box to be thrown out, how the main entrance was blocked, feeling suspicious of that being a setup or hint to me talking about working at Blockbuster and knowing how to break into those.
 Allude to _Watching the Detectives_ being a movie taht exists, possibly.
 Maybe use a _Cypher_ to do so.
 Ok, I'll stop being so awful, just call me _Codename: The Cleaner_.
 Ok I'll stop.
 - DEFINITELY mention that you felt one guy who looked like a cop and felt was following you around a bit cracked up when he saw you cover up the Netflix gift certificates with Regal Theaters' gift certificates.
 I felt pretty certain Netflix was behind things at that point and decided not to press the point or topic more for some weeks to months feeling they had to be linked to a lesser subsidiary.
 I also knew the Obamas had _some_ kind of corporate relationship, though I didn't know the details, because I didn't care.
 But it was all in my head at the Best Buy, I just was hoping they'd all run away before I started Googling again.
 The truck fire in late september made me start googling again. (nts: really stop it with the copy)
+- Talk about how you go to Legacy after Best Buy, how it felt clear there was an opportunity for Mars #1, Lisa felt defensive of you, and that they had a bug zapper out front.
+An eventual recurring theme.
+That said you felt Mars #1 was very suspicious - it was actually your first time meeting her I believe - and thus you watched _Mean Girls_ later that night.

 #### Post BB/GC/Legacy visit weekend